An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: Datasets

-CT measurements of a Lotus root slice filled with different materials are available from \cite{bubba2016lotus_paper} as a part of a series of open X-ray tomographic datasets.
-It contains fan-beam measurements corresponding to a 2D volume slice, consisting of \num{120} projections at angles equally distributed over $[0, 360^\circ)$ with \num{429} detector pixel values each.
-A sparse matrix modeling the forward operator for an image resolution of $(\SI{128}{px})^2$ is provided with the dataset, which is used in the experiments.

-We consider a $6$-fold angular sub-sampling in the experimental evaluation: \num{20} angles, equally distributed over $[0, 360^\circ)$ in steps of $18^\circ$.
-We denote this setting as \texttt{Sparse 20}.
-As a gold-standard reference, we use a TV-regularized reconstruction from all \num{120} projection angles, obtained using the Adam optimizer (see Table \ref{tab:hyperparams_lotus_ground_truth} in Appendix~\ref{sec:hyperparams} for hyperparameters).
+$\mu$CT measurements of a Lotus root slice filled with different materials are available from \cite{bubba2016lotus_paper}.
+The dataset contains fan-beam measurements corresponding to a 2D volume slice, with \num{120} projections at angles equally distributed over $[0, 360^\circ)$ and \num{429} detector pixel values each.
+The sparse matrix modeling the forward operator for an image resolution $(\SI{128}{px})^2$ is used.
+In the evaluation, we consider the setting of \texttt{Sparse 20}: a \num{6}-fold angular sub-sampling, \num{20} angles, equally distributed over $[0, 360^\circ)$.
+We use a TV-regularized reconstruction from all \num{120} projection angles, obtained by Adam, as the reference solution.

 \paragraph{X-ray Walnut Dataset}